curityio/nginx_oauth_proxy_module/wiki/1-development.md

 CONFIG_OPTS='--with-http_ssl_module --with-openssl=../openssl-OpenSSL_1_1_1m' ./configure
 ```

-Select these options to enable Perl tests to run and to enable debugging of the C code in an IDE such as CLion:
+Select these options to enable Perl tests to run and to enable debugging of the C code in CLion:

 ```text
 DYNAMIC_MODULE=n